Frequently Asked Questions about Estate Planning in Utah

 Q: What is a Utah Domestic Asset Protection Trust (DAPT)?

 A Utah DAPT is an irrevocable trust designed to shield assets from most creditors while still allowing you, as the trust creator, to be a discretionary beneficiary.
-It’s a valuable tool for professionals, business owners, and real‑estate investors seeking asset protection.
+It’s a valuable tool for professionals, business owners, or anyone seeking the peace of mind knowing that certain assets cannot be touched by creditors.

 Q: Should I use online forms or hire an attorney?